whitespur/MIQ-RASA-Package/rasa_nlu/README.md

 Rasa NLU (Natural Language Understanding) is a tool for understanding what is being said in short pieces of text.
 For example, taking a short message like:

-> *"I'm looking for a Mexican restaurant in the center of town"*
+> *"I'm looking fors a Mexican restaurant in the center of town"*

 And returning structured data like: